Regression-Games/RegressionDocs/docs/players/creating-bots/agent-builder.md

 ```

 You can modify these files in your favorite IDE for more control over the AI's behaviors and dependencies.
-However, changes made to files other than the `agentBuilderWorkspace.json` **will be overwritten the next time you save this tree from the Agent-Builder interface.**
+However, changes made to files other than the `agentBuilderWorkspace.json` **will be overwritten if you save this tree again from the Agent-Builder interface.**
 See the [Writing Your Own Code section](TODO-REG-1023) for more information.